hei-templates/.github/profile/README.md

 Here are the repositories available in this organization:

+### Thesis Templates
+- [hevs-typsttemplate-thesis](https://github.com/hei-templates/hevs-typsttemplate-thesis): This repository contains the inofficial typst templates for the HEI-Vs Thesis.
 - [hevs-latextemplate-thesis](https://github.com/hei-templates/hevs-latextemplate-thesis): This repository contains the inofficial latex templates for the HEI-Vs Thesis.

+### Presentation Slide Templates
-- [hevs-typsttemplate-thesis](https://github.com/hei-templates/hevs-typsttemplate-thesis): This repository contains the inofficial typst templates for the HEI-Vs Thesis.
+- [hevs-tysttemplate-slides-polylux](https://github.com/hei-templates/hevs-typsttemplate-slides-polylux): This repository contains a typst template for slides created by Klagarge

 ## Contributing